keithbsmiley-other/emilysite/_posts/2020-12-09-pros-cons-instagram.md

 These photos psychologically force people to compare themselves the others on these sites.[^18] “Various studies have documented widespread body and weight dissatisfaction among girls and women, and social media has been found to be a significant catalyst for the appearance concerns.”[^19] In fact, “cross-sectional data have been revealed that for both women and men, Facebook use is associated with greater (upward) social comparison and self-objectification, which are both related to lower self-esteem, poorer mental health, and body image concerns”.[^20]

-> In an article posted on Psychology Today’s blog, Ravi Chandra M.D., D.F.A.P.A. states, “Facebook and Instagram are correlated with dissatisfaction with body image (through social comparison), orthorexia (restrictive dietary habits, especially influenced by Instagram), idealization of thinness and other problems with body image, and substance abuse.”[^21]
+In an article posted on Psychology Today’s blog, Ravi Chandra M.D., D.F.A.P.A. states,

+> "Facebook and Instagram are correlated with dissatisfaction with body image (through social comparison), orthorexia (restrictive dietary habits, especially influenced by Instagram), idealization of thinness and other problems with body image, and substance abuse.”[^21]

 When you look at fitness Instagram, specifically, you’ll find very skinny, mostly white, women doing workouts that are either extremely difficult, highly sexualized (for some reason), and/or completely inaccessible to realistic body types.